Best Plastics for CNC Machining: PEEK, PTFE, Nylon, POM & More

 Best Plastics for CNC Machining: Core Comparison

-1. POM / Delrin: The Best All-Around CNC Plastic
+1. POM / Acetal: The Best All-Around CNC Plastic

 POM is often used for: